-Modern materials and technologies make the experience of having dental braces much more comfortable and enjoyable than in the past.
+Modern materials and technologies make the experience of having dental braces much more comfortable than in the past.

 Why it's done

 Dental braces offer corrective treatment for:

 Proper alignment of your teeth and jaws may improve not only the appearance of your teeth, but the way you bite, chew and speak.

 Wearing dental braces is generally a very safe procedure, with the exception of a few short-term and long-term risks.

 Reduce your risk of damage

 How you prepare

 If your regular dentist notices problems with your teeth or jaws that may require treatment, he or she will likely refer you to an orthodontist — a dentist who specializes in diagnosing, preventing and treating dental and facial irregularities.

 Most alignment problems become apparent once the permanent teeth begin to come through the gum (erupt).
 But your orthodontist may recommend waiting until enough teeth have come through before applying braces.
 Most children get braces between the ages of 8 and 14, while their facial bones are still growing and their teeth are more susceptible to movement.